-The Policy Division develops rules and regulations, defines the scope of coverage, maintains the State Medicaid Plan to incorporate administrative and legislative changes into the Medicaid program, and submits waiver requests to the Federal Government that support the State's desire to adopt innovative solutions to coverage issues.
-The Policy Division works closely with MaineCare's federal partner, the Centers for Medicare and Medicaid Services (CMS).
+The Policy Division develops rules and regulations, defines the scope of coverage, maintains the State Medicaid Plan to incorporate administrative and legislative changes into the Medicaid program, and submits waiver requests to the federal government that supports the State's desire to adopt innovative solutions to coverage issues.
+This division works with the federal government's Centers for Medicare and Medicaid Services.